Guidance Note on Identification of Advertisements

 • The audience in the context of the medium used

-There is flexibility when it comes to ensuring advertising content is identified as such.
-Where an ‘identifier’ is considered necessary, parties may use logos or brand names combined with other visual or audio cues where appropriate, such as background shading, outlines, borders, graphics and video or audio messages depending on the medium.
+There is some flexibility when it comes to identifying ad content.
+Where an ‘identifier’ is needed, this could include logos or brand names combined with other visual or audio cues, such as background shading, outlines, borders, graphics and video or audio messages depending on the medium.

-There are a number of considerations that help determine whether an advertisement is clearly identified to the audience and these may be dependent on the platform used.
 Where identifiers are used, they should be obvious and able to be easily read, seen or heard.
-Considerations include;
+Things to consider:

 • The position, size and clarity of the identifier